-The initial responsibility for determining and providing to the users the performance characteristics of a biological indicator1 lot resides with the manufacturer of biological indicators.
+The initial responsibility for determining and providing to the users the performance characteristics of a biological indicator lot resides with the manufacturer of biological indicators.
 The manufacturer should provide with each lot of biological indicators a certificate of analysis that attests to the validity of biological indicator performance claims cited on the biological indicator package label or in the package insert of the label package.
-The manufacturer should define the sterilization process that the biological indicator will be used to evaluate.
-The characterization of each type of biological indicator, which provides the basis for label claims, should be performed initially by the manufacturer of the biological indicator using specialized and standardized apparatus under precisely defined conditions.1 The manufacturer should also provide information concerning the D value, the method by which the D value was determined, and microbial count and resistance stability of the biological indicator throughout the labeled shelf life of the indicator.
+The manufacturer should define the sterilization process that the biological indicator package indicator will be used to evaluate.
+The characterization of each type of biological indicator, which provides the basis for label claims, should be performed initially by the manufacturer of the biological information concerning the D value, the method by which the D value was determined, and microbial count and resistance stability of the biological indicator throughout the labeled shelf life of the indicator.
 Optimum storage conditions should be provided by the manufacturer, including temperature, relative humidity, and any other requirements for controlled storage.
 The data obtained from the various required performance assays should be cited in a package insert or on the label of the biological indicator package.
 The manufacturer should provide directions for use, including the medium and conditions to be used for the recovery of microorganisms after exposure to the sterilization process.
-Disposal instructions should also be provided by the manufacturer of the biological indicator.
+Disposal instructions should also be provided by the manufacturer.